Text as Neural Operator: Image Manipulation by Text Instruction: Experimental Results

-\Paragraph{Realism and Retrieval Score.} The results are shown in \tabref{quan}.
+The main results are shown in~\tabref{quan}, where the Recall@$N$ column indicates the recall ($\times 100$) of the true target image in the top-$N$ retrieved images.
 The proposed method performs favorably against all baseline approaches across datasets.
-Although DM-GAN appears to generate more realistic images on the Clevr dataset, its retrieval scores are very poor ($<2\%$), indicating it merely memorizes random images without properly editing the input image.
-In comparison, our approach achieves a decent realism score as well as significantly higher retrieval scores.
+Although DM-GAN appears to generate more realistic images on the Clevr dataset, its retrieval scores are very poor ($<2\%$).
+This result indicates that it is deceiving to make comparisons only using FID because lower FIDs can be trivially obtained by merely copying the input image without any modifications.

+Qualitative results are shown in~\figref{results}.
+As shown, TA-GAN and TIRG-GAN tend to copy the input images.
+DM-GAN often generates random objects following similar input layouts.
+GeNeVA can make local modifications to images, but often does not follow the text instructions.
+In contrast, our model generates images guided by the text instructions with greater fidelity and semantic relevance to the true target image.

+We use the generated image by our model as a query to retrieve the target image. \figref{retrieval} shows the top-5 returned images retrieved by our generated image on the Clevr dataset including two successful cases (the first 2 rows in \figref{retrieval}) and two failure cases.
+There is tangible resemblance between the generated query image and the true target image.
+This observation is consistent with the quantitative results presented in~\tabref{quan}.

+\figref{editing} illustrates our intermediate results for where and how to edit, where the learned attention weights for the text and spatial mask are visualized.
+Generally, the attentions agree with our perception about the task as the self-attentions focus on locational and operational words in the text instruction, respectively, and the spatial attentions capture the intended area for modification.

+The above quantitative results, in terms of both FID and retrieval score, substantiate that our method's efficacy in generating high-fidelity and semantically relevant images.